UAS Space Review

 • Littlegate House

-These high-level plans will take several years to implement.
 Most of the moves are not expected to take place until 2026, after the expected opening of the Schwarzman Centre for the Humanities.

-Gathering input from staff will continue to be an essential part of the project, and there will be a focus on reducing the impact of the changes on UAS staff.
-The Project Board will continue, and working groups will be established for each of the hubs, providing many opportunities to contribute to the future direction of the new spaces.
+Gathering input from staff will continue to be an essential part of the project, and there will be a focus on reducing the impact of the changes where practicable on business operations.
+This means there will be many opportunities to contribute to the future direction of the new spaces as the project progresses.

 Further information